-- 3. Protective eyewear must be worn at all times during laboratory sessions or when participating in activities in the laboratory area. - 4.
-Protective clothing must be worn at all times during laboratory sessions or when participating in activities in the laboratory area.
+- 3. Protective eyewear must be always worn during laboratory sessions or when participating in activities in the laboratory area. - 4.
+Protective clothing must be always worn during laboratory sessions or when participating in activities in the laboratory area.

 Laboratory Disinfection Techniques